panda-re/panda/docs/panda_ssltut.md

 Introspection](http://www.cc.gatech.edu/~brendan/tzb_author.pdf)), we
 found the key generation code for seven applications across three operating systems and three different hardware architectures.
-This flexibility demonstrates how valuable it is that PANDA is both whole-system and architecture neutral.
+This flexibility demonstrates how valuable it is that PANDA is whole-system, architecture neutral, and traces can be recorded and later replayed under instrumentation.